jasongrimes/fretboardfoundation/_chapters/020-chords/040-major-harmony.md

 a point of reference and a point of rest, and typically use the tonic note more frequently than any other note in the scale.

-Music that revolves around a tonic in this way is called "tonical", or (confusingly but commonly) "tonal"---see ["tonal"](glossary#tonal) in the glossary.
+Music that revolves around a tonic in this way is called "tonical".
+(Or, unfortunately, "tonal".
+See ["tonal"](glossary#tonal) in the glossary for argument against that usage.)

 ## Chords in a major key